Curry: Etymology

 Hannah Glasse's recipe for "Currey the India Way", first published in her 1747 book The Art of Cookery Made Plain and Easy.
-It is the first known use of the word in English.
-(The recipe uses the long s, "ſ").
+It is the first known use of the word in English (the recipe uses the long s, "ſ").

-The English word curry is derived from a Dravidian root, possibly by way of Dutch carrijl, Portuguese caris or caril, or some combination of these.
+The English word "curry" is derived from the Dravidian language family, possibly by way of Dutch carrijl, Portuguese caris or caril, or some combination of these.
 The Dravidian source may be Tamil கறி kaṟi, ("a spiced mixture with fish, meat or vegetable, eaten with boiled rice"), or a mingled borrowing from multiple Dravidian languages.
-Other Dravidian languages, namely Malayalam (കറി kari, "hot condiments; meats, vegetables"), Middle Kannada, Kodava, and Telugu have similar words.
+Other Dravidian languages such as Malayalam (കറി kari, "hot condiments; meats, vegetables"), Middle Kannada and Kodava have similar words.

 Kaṟi is described in a 17th-century Portuguese cookbook, based on trade with Tamil merchants along the Coromandel Coast of southeast India, becoming known as a "spice blend... called kari podi or curry powder".
 The first appearance in its anglicised form (spelt currey) was in Hannah Glasse's 1747 book The Art of Cookery Made Plain and Easy.

 The term "curry" is not derived from the name of the curry tree, although some curries do include curry leaves among many other spices.
 The cookery writer Pat Chapman noted the similarity of the words Karahi or Kadai, an Indian cooking dish shaped like a wok, without giving evidence.
-"Curry" is not related to the word cury in The Forme of Cury, a 1390s English cookbook; that term comes from the Middle French word cuire, meaning 'to cook'.
+"Curry" is not related to the word cury in The Forme of Cury, a 1390s English cookbook; that term comes from the Middle French word cuire, meaning "to cook".